Updated: January 04, 2021, for the 2021 tax and K-1 season.

 There are a few steps you need to take in order to secure the content for email.
 First the document must be scanned as a PDF.
 That PDF file can then be password protected.
 Find out how password protect PDF files with these step-by-step instructions.
 Additionally, you should never send any information you want to be kept private in plain text.
 Meaning even with password protected files, it is best to redact any personally identifiable information.
 Here are instructions on redacting sensitive information.
 Once that is done, the last step before you can securely send the documents via email is to delete the hidden data that still lived behind the redaction bars.
 This all may seem like a lot of work, but emailing K-1s is probably the most common method and it’s scary that some sponsors out there are not following these best practices.
 Before emailing, it is imperative that these precautions are taken care of.
 Once they are, feel free to email away!

 Dropbox or other file sharing systems have similar advantages to sending something over email.
 It is convenient and quick for everyone.
 However, a key difference between using file sharing systems and email is the control over a document after you send it.
 As mentioned above, emails can get lost in someone’s inbox and they stay there (or in a spam folder) forever.
 However, with file sharing systems, manual viewing deadlines can be set.
-After that deadline has passed, you can remove the files from the system.
+After that deadline has passed, you can remove the files from the system and your LPs will appreciate you for doing that.

 Contrary to email, not everyone has an account on a file sharing tool.
 Your investors will need to create accounts with (gasp) an email address.
 For users who don’t have an account yet, they will receive an invitation to access the file sharing folders via those emails.

-When sending documents over a file sharing tool, you still have to take the same precautions that you would have taken for sending via email.
+When sending documents over a file sharing tool, you may still want to take the same precautions that you would have taken for sending via email.
 That means password protecting the documents, redacting sensitive information, and deleting the hidden data.

 How to do it right: